 The Scout Oath and Law serve as the standards for all interactions between participants (youth and adult) and staff members.
-Camp Snyder and the Boy Scouts of America serve individuals from diverse backgrounds, and it is important that each group respects each other.
+Camp Snyder and Scouting America serve individuals from diverse backgrounds, and it is important that each group respects each other.
 Any behavior that belittles, harasses, or makes another individual uncomfortable is not acceptable.
 Remember, a Scout is kind!